 Surrounded by beautiful white birch trees, the Gen Hotel is a classic and quiet Japanese country house style inn just a short walk from the Ikenotaira chairlifts.
 This establishment has been featured on national TV.
+See map.

 |Lodge Myoko in Ikenotaira Onsen is only a short walk from the Ikenotaira chairlifts.
 Each room has a great view of Mt.
-Myoko and can sleep up to 4 people. the lodge is set along the foothills of Mt.
+Myoko and can sleep up to 4 people.
+The lodge is set along the foothills of Mt.
 Myoko.
 See reviews of Lodge Myoko|

 |Nagasaki Lodge||Lodge Mominoki|